bdaiinstitute/bosdyn_msgs/README.md

 You should now have a `.deb` file containing the `bosdyn_msgs` package.
 You need to upload that as a release to GitHub [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Please increment the version of the release.
 At some point we may consider automating this process but we don't have a formalized way of doing these precompilations yet.

+## Build package for AMD64
+The recommended build method is through a docker container.
+This preserves the intended build environment without modifications from external pip installs.

+1. Build the docker image with AMD64 target running Ubuntu 22.04 and ROS Humble.

+    ```bash
+    docker build -t bosdyn_msgs/amd64 --platform linux/amd64 -f docker/amd64/Dockerfile .
+    ```

+2. From the root of the `bosdyn_msgs` repo, run the docker container.

+    ```bash
+    docker run -it bosdyn_msgs/amd64 /bin/bash
+    ```

+3. The docker container clones the latest `bosdyn_msgs` repo into `/bosdyn_msgs` You must checkout the correct version.

+4. Inside the container follow the steps in the **Create debian structure** section.

+    ```bash
+    bloom-generate rosdebian --os-name ubuntu --os-version jammy --ros-distro humble
+    fakeroot debian/rules binary
+    ```

+5. Copy the generated `.deb` file from the container to the host machine

+6. Install the `.deb` file using your tool of choice.

 ## Build package for ARM64

 If you want to build the package for ARM64 architecture in non ARM64 host system you can do so through a docker container.